-- 1. Introduction to fixed income derivatives - 2.
-Introduction to an international fixed income derivatives product - 3.
+- 1. Introduction to derivatives strategies - 2.
+Introduction to an additional international derivatives product - 3.
 Learning and creating trading strategies - 4.
 Practicing the strategies on the proprietary software - 5.
-Using Excel to evaluate the strategies
+Understanding the role of derivatives in risk reduction

-Recommended Prerequisites: Courses - Finance, Accounting and Valuation + Financial and Derivative Markets; Excel (intermediate)
+Recommended Prerequisites: Courses Finance, Accounting and Valuation + Financial Markets and Portfolio Theory